 "Could you explain to the rest of us - who don't know Lucille - why your version of morality is right?"

 The best thing that can happen to you is that you find out you were wrong.
 That's how you learn.

 Why, if God is real, do we have to dance through philosophical arguments and become experts in ancient languages - why isn't his existence clear and obvious?
 Why doesn't God just show up here today, in front of all of us, set the record straight, and be done with it?
 Then we wouldn't have to keep having the same debates for thousands of years.
 It wouldn't be a matter of faith.
 It would be a matter of knowledge.

 That which can be asserted without evidence can be dismissed without evidence.

 If God could see into the future, he would have started with Noah, not Adam.

 The important thing about science is that science works.
 Science has replaced the gods of wind and of thunder and of rain.
 In the process, the human condition has improved immensely.

-Is there anything that couldn't be believed based on faith?
+Is there anything - any weird belief or religion - that couldn't be believed based on faith?
 Is faith a mechanism that gets you closer to the truth?